-- If fill is used to raise the grade, the approved fill material should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 45.
+- for 6-inch depth of treatment 31 lbs per sq yard and - for 8-inch depth of treatment 41 lbs per sq yard. - The final cut subgrade soils should be tested for soluble sulfate content prior to treatment. - If fill is used to raise the grade, the approved fill material should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 40.
 The lime application rate should be re-evaluated for the fill material and the soil sulfate content should be tested.
-The material should be placed as per applicable city guidelines. - Hydrated cement may also be used to stabilize the subgrade in lieu of lime.
-Cement application rates should be determined at the time of construction. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
+The material should be placed as per applicable city guidelines. - Cement application rates should be determined at the time of construction. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
 Any identified weak areas should be recompacted.